Chidotozuki/my-face-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Features

+- Accurate face bounding box overlay with proper scaling to match camera preview

+## Troubleshooting

+### Face bounding boxes are misaligned

+If the face bounding boxes do not align with faces in the camera preview, ensure you are scaling the face detection coordinates from the image size to the preview size.
+The app now measures the preview size and scales the bounding boxes accordingly for accurate alignment.